elizabethengelman/single_responsibility_blog/single_responsibility.md

 -describe what the class is doing in one sentence -> 'and' class likely has more than one responsibility, 'or' -> the class has more than one responsibility and they likely aren't even related

+A benefit of creating code that is reusable is that we're able to reduce our code duplication, and as we know, crafting software that is DRY is yet another important [DIFFERENT WORD] tenant to follow when creating software.
+By creating DRY code, we reduce the need to update FINISH this sentence